U.S. top court takes no action in Teva MS drug case

+* Shares up 3 percent to 11 month high (Adds detail on Xarelto, shares, analyst comment)

-WASHINGTON The U.S. Supreme Court on Monday for the second time did not announce whether it would hear an appeal by Teva Pharmaceutical Industries Ltd (TEVA.TA)(TEVA.N) in a patent fight with generic competitors over a top-selling multiple sclerosis drug.
+WASHINGTON, March 24 The U.S. Supreme Court on Monday for the second time did not announce whether it would hear an appeal by Teva Pharmaceutical Industries Ltd in a patent fight with generic competitors over a top-selling multiple sclerosis drug.

 The case is closely watched because, if the court declines to take it, cheaper versions of the drug Copaxone could go on the market as soon as May.